Online course details

 - GCSE English Language (minimum grade C) (or equivalent)

-If you are studying this course to progress onto the PG Dip programme, you will need to meet the entry criteria below:
+If you are studying this course to progress onto the Postgraduate Diploma in Psychology, you will need to meet the entry criteria below:

 - An undergraduate degree with at least 2nd class Honours (in any subject) from a UK university, or equivalent overseas qualification - at least a 2:2